albertovalzgris/markdown-cv/index.md

 `2023`
 **Enclaves and borders.
 A walking ethnography of Silk Road urbanisation in Piraeus, Greece**
 Paper presentation. *Silk road Cities and Beyond International Workshop*.
-Barcelona, Spain.
+Institute of Environmental Science and Technology (ICTA-UAB), Barcelona, Spain.
 <br>

 `2022`